Former Nebraska Football Star Darrion Daniels Reportedly Drawing Interest From Several NFL Teams

 Draft Wire’s Justin Melo recently reported on Twitter that virtual meetings weren’t the only ways the former Nebraska star managed to impress other NFL teams.
 Yes, Daniels has had FaceTime meetings with the Chicago Bears, Jacksonville Jaguars, and the Cardinals.
 Still, he also had private conversations with a few other teams before everything got shut down due to the coronavirus outbreak.

 Nebraska had the fortune of holding the last NFL Pro Day on its campus in the country.
-The next day, the NCAA told its member schools they weren’t allowed to have those kinds of workouts until the outbreak was over.
+The next day, the NCAA told its member schools they weren’t allowed to have those kinds of workouts until the coronavirus outbreak was over.
 At that Pro Day, Melo reported the Tennessee Titans put him through a private workout.
 The Miami Dolphins were reportedly also able to get Daniels to work out for them before the Nebraska product was cut off from in-person workouts thanks to various shut-down orders.

 It’s been a few years since a Nebraska football defensive player was taken in the draft.
 Former quarterback Tanner Lee is the last Husker to be officially drafted.
 He was taken in the 7th round by the Jacksonville Jaguars.
 Last year, the Huskers’ streak of having at least one player taken in the draft was broken, though wide receiver Stanley Morgan and running back Devine Ozigbo were signed after the draft.
 Now Darrion Daniels is hoping he can start the streak up again.